kube-rs/kube/README.md

 then you can `kubectl apply -f crd-baz.yaml -n kube-system`, or `kubectl delete -f crd-baz.yaml -n kube-system`, or `kubectl edit foos baz -n kube-system` to verify that the events are being picked up.

 ## Timing
 All watch calls have timeouts set to `10` seconds as a default (and kube always waits that long regardless of activity).
-If you like to hammer the API less, you can call `.poll()` less often.
-But the kube api holds for the full timeout value anyway and you can set it with `.timeout(n)`.
+If you like to hammer the API less, you can either call `.poll()` less often and the events will collect on the kube side (if you don't wait too long and get a Gone).
+You can configure the timeout with `.timeout(n)` on the `Informer` or `Reflector`.

 ## License
 Apache 2.0 licensed.
 See LICENSE for details.